schlopp96/setPrecision/README.md

 ## About

-- _**`SetPrecision`**_ is a small module providing a simple way to set the precision of a floating point number or decimal to the desired amount of digits following the decimal point.
+- _**`SetPrecision`**_ is a small module containing two methods:
+  - `set_precision`: sets the precision of a floating point number or decimal to the desired amount of digits following the decimal point.
+  - `set_sigfigs`: sets the _total_ amount of desired significant digits in a given value.

 ---